 If you are making one room, you have plenty to choose from!
 18th Century mansions were large and had lots of rooms!
 You could make a library, dining room, drawing room, bedroom or a nursery.
 You could also make the servants quarters which would have been in the attic, or a kitchen which would have been located at the bottom of the house.

-Here’s some inspiration of Dollhouses we’ve done in the past!
+Here’s some inspiration of Dollhouses created by us and some families in quarantine!
 Get creating!